A simplicial category for higher correspondences: Higher correspondences and simplicial maps

 Faces and degeneracies are defined in the obvious way using the simplicial structure of $\mathbb{E}$.

-What the double categorical lens unvieled for us is that \begin{quote} "2-categories are to double categories what \textbf{sSet}-categories are to simplicial categories" \end{quote} Categories, functors and natural transformation are part of a 2-category which serves as the vertical part of \textbf{Prof}.
-Simplicial sets, simplicial maps, homotopies and higher homotopies are part of a \textbf{sSet}-category \underline{\textbf{sSet}}, and we have
+What the double categorical lens unveiled for us is that \begin{quote} ``Simplicial categories are a 2-fold variant of \textbf{sSet}-categories" \end{quote} Categories, functors and natural transformations are part of a 2-category which serves as the vertical part of \textbf{Prof}.
+Simplicial sets, simplicial maps and homotopies of various dimensions are part of a \textbf{sSet}-category \underline{\textbf{sSet}}.
+Recall that for two simplicial sets $X$ and $Y$ the set of $n$-simplices of their mapping space is defined to be